alisw/AliPhysics/PWG/EMCAL/READMEemcCorrectionsChange.txt

 ~~~

 Any setting that you have in the user file will override the default file!

+### Configure the input objects for the corrections

+In addition to determining the proper correction settings, the input objects need to be changed slightly.
+In parituclar, we need to change the branch names to the names defined when copying objects (described above)!

 ## Configure your task to run twice